-We went back to the room and got ready for dinner (our last night) I had a very expensive but amazing red wine, Ryan got a sweet white wine; we sat by the orange trees as the sun went down, a cat approached us that looked exactly and I mean exactly like our cat at home ‘pepper’ and Angelo the waiter called the cat over and fed him some food what a diamond man he was!
+We went back to the room and got ready for dinner (our last night) I had a very expensive but amazing red wine, Ryan got a sweet white wine; we sat by the orange trees as the sun went down, a cat approached us that looked exactly like our cat at home and Angelo the waiter called the cat over and fed him some food, what a diamond man he was!

 A middle-aged man approached us with a ukulele singing the song by Elvis Presley “I can't help falling in love with you” this made our last evening so special and romantic!

-Monday (our last day ) it was RAINING god it was a sign, it was our time to leave Italy the beautiful weather we had disappeared which made leaving a little easier being my first holiday it went very quickly.
-We went up onto the rooftop baring in mind Ryan is very scared of heights and was even more so because of the rooftop is so slippery and wet.
+Monday (our last day ) it was raining god it was a sign, it was our time to leave Italy the beautiful weather we had disappeared which made leaving a little easier being my first holiday it went very quickly.
+We went up onto the rooftop and Ryan was scared of heights and his fear was even worse because of the rooftop being slippery and wet.

 We both ordered the same main typical English people chips, burger, onion rings but unfortunately, as the Italians are used to such fresh flavourful foods they burned our burgers' oh well its the thought the counts our bad for ordering something not Italian in Italy haha.
 We left the bar, walked around the pool in the rain even though it was wet and moody it was still warm enough.

 I said to Ryan I wanted to taste an orange from the tree as i'd only ever really had English and Spanish ones, so he picked me up and together we picked the biggest juiciest one I could reach! we took it to the barman, he cut it and sprinkled brown sugar on which was lovely.